itzg/docker-minecraft-server/README.md

         docker run -d -it -e EULA=TRUE -p 25565:25565 --name mc itzg/minecraft-server

+## Timezone Configuration

+You can configure the timezone to match yours by setting the `TZ` environment variable:

+        -e TZ=Europe/London

+such as:

+        docker run -d -it -e TZ=Europe/London -p 25565:25565 --name mc itzg/minecraft-server

+Or mounting `/etc/timezone` as readonly (not supported on Windows):

+        -v /etc/timezone:/etc/timezone:ro

+such as:

+        docker run -d -it -v /etc/timezone:/etc/timezone:ro -p 25565:25565 --name mc itzg/minecraft-server

 ## Attaching data directory to host filesystem

 In order to readily access the Minecraft data, use the `-v` argument